zzArchive-if-03-01-C-fall-2019/project-overview-robotics/CodingAssignment.md

    - Take care of a good structure.
 Use lists, tables and other structuring Html elements to make your document easy to read and to understand.
    - Add images to illustrate your intents.
 2. Validate your Html code.
-3. Check your Html code whether it is properly layouted.
+3. Check your Html code whether it is properly formatted.
 Take care of proper indentation
 3. Style your document
    - Take care to use different styling elements for fonts, text, backgrounds, lists, tables, etc.